 By linking populations throughout the seascape, there is a lower chance for extinction and a much greater support for species richness, and populations resilience against climate change.

-A biological and ecological evaluation
+A biological and ecological analysis

 To determine the relevance of an area as a marine corridor, a strong scientific analysis is carried out to assess if it provides of structural and functional connectivity to two or more areas of conservation concern.
 In the structural connectivity, an analysis of the geological and oceanographic characteristic is carried out to detect conditions providing of a continuum habitat that could allow or promote migratory species to aggregate and migrate through it.
 In the functional connectivity, an in-depth analysis of the behavioral, population and conservation ecology of marine migratory and non-migratory species inhabiting the study site.